MinJ33/MinJ33.github.io/_posts/2023-02-17-UX_Course2quiz.md

 - It can convey to UX designers what users think, say, feel, and do to understand what users actually need from a product.

 > An empathy map is an easily-understood chart that explains everything the designer learns about a user.

+## Test your knowledge on how psychology and human factors influence design

+1. What are some common human factors that influence design?
+Select all that apply.
+- Misjudgment
+- Prejudice
+- Fear
+- Impatience

+> Misjudgment, Prejudice, Fear, and Impatience are a common human factors  and one of the variables humans bring to their product interactions.
+Other common human factors include but are not limited to prejudice, fear, and impatience.

+2. Consider the psychological concepts explored in this lesson.
+Which of the following is an example of a mental model?
+- Using a key to turn the ignition of a car to start it

+> We can predict the car will start because of the key turning the ignition.

+3. Fill in the blank: You test a new children’s game with a group of users.
+Some are able to reach the end of the game, while others quit after a few turns.
+The children who are able to finish the game enjoy the experience because of the positive _____.
+- feedback loop

+> The children who finished the game had a positive feedback loop, or outcome.